suhaybu/sanitizer-bot/PRIVACY.md

 - FxTwitter for Twitter/X links
 - kkScript for TikTok and Instagram links
 - DDInstagram as a fallback for Instagram links
+- FxReddit for Reddit links
+- FxTwitch for Twitch links

 These services are used solely for link conversion and do not receive any user data beyond the URLs being converted.